-Andamooka is an outback town famous for the quality of its gemstones.
+Andamooka is an outback mining town famous for the quality of its gemstones.
 The Andamooka Opal Fields consist of twenty-four separate fields.
 One of the largest and most famous gemstones was discovered there.

 Apart from its gemstone lineage, another notable feature of the town is its heritage-listed, semi-dugout homes.
 These are unique to the Andamooka.
 Traditionally, towns in outback Australia have underground homes as a way of combating the oppressive heat.
 However, the semi-dugouts found in Andamooka are necessary because the high clay content makes the soil unsuitable for deeper excavation.